cod1r/rustlings/README.md

+# My solutions to the rustlings exercises
-# Exercise to Book Chapter mapping
+## Exercise to Book Chapter mapping

 | Exercise               | Book Chapter        |
 | ---------------------- | ------------------- |